Can I Give Blood If I Have A Tattoo?

 The problem is that there’s no way for blood banks to know this for sure.
 Since there is no government body overseeing safe tattooing procedures and ensuring that tattoo artists aren’t cutting corners when it comes to disease prevention, blood banks operating in states without regulation will ask you to wait a year before donating rather than risk contaminating the blood supply.

-And this is completely understandable.
+This is completely understandable.
 The blood and plasma these facilities collect is used to give people a second chance at life, help them survive and recover from major surgeries, and treat medical conditions like cancer and anemia.

 Having a healthy supply of blood available is also important during or after mass casualty events, like a natural disaster or mass shootings, where blood is often scarce and in high demand.
 The last thing anyone wants after undergoing a medical procedure or being treated after a devastating event is to learn that they were infected with hepatitis as a result.